Biden and Modi meet Apple, Google CEOs and other executives as Indian premier wraps state visit

 Earlier this year, the two countries launched the Initiative on Critical and Emerging Technologies, which sets the path for collaboration on semiconductor production, developing artificial intelligence, and a loosening of export control rules.
 The initiative was critical in sealing a deal, announced Thursday, that will allow U.S.-based General Electric to partner with India’s Hindustan Aeronautics to produce jet engines in India.

+But at Friday’s White House press briefing, National Security Council spokesman John Kirby did not directly answer whether Biden was satisfied with Modi’s comments on human rights.

+“The president was satisfied that he had the opportunity to discuss concerns over human rights with Prime Minister Modi,” he said.

-Later Friday, Modi was honored at a State Department luncheon hosted by Vice President Kamala Harris and Secretary of State Antony Blinken.
-He was also scheduled to deliver an address to members of the Indian diaspora in the United States before departing Washington in the evening.
+Later at a State Department luncheon hosted by Vice President Kamala Harris, whose mother was Indian, and Secretary of State Antony Blinken, the U.S.-India relationship was celebrated further, and without reservation.

+Blinken noted that Modi first came to the U.S. 30 years ago on a State Department exchange program and had been inspired by the “boldness” of America’s ambitions.

+“We are working more closely on more issues than ever before,” Blinken said.
+“The energy, ambition and potential of our cooperation is boundless.
+The United States and India have become, as the prime minister said, indispensable partners.”